-b It is necessary to increase the pipe size of the gas and liquid piping if the pipe length between the first and the final branch kit is over 40 m.
+b It is necessary to increase the pipe size of the gas and liquid piping if the pipe length between the first branch kit and the farthest indoor unit is over 40 m.

 If the increased pipe size is larger than the pipe size of the main pipe, then the pipe size of the main pipe has to be increased as well.